cineonizer/google-homepage/README.md

 This project is the odin project's first assignment of rebuilding google's homepage.
 The skills I will have demonstrated will be basic HTML and CSS.
 I will also try to use CSS grid/flex to make the page more responsive.
 Happy coding!

+A simple replication of Google's homepage using HTML, CSS, and JavaScript from [The Odin Project's Foundation Path](https://www.theodinproject.com/courses/foundations/lessons/html-css).